SajanGhuman/react-component-library/README.md

     Open the link in browser: "http://172.17.0.2:8018"

-    For running tests do : "npm run test"
+    For running Husky do: "npm install husky --save-dev" to install Husky

+    Then do :  "npx husky install" to initialize Husky

+    Navigate to ".husky/_/pre-commit" and add the following to the file:

+    #!/bin/sh

+    # Run lint
+    npm run lint

+    # Run format
+    npm run format

+    # Run tests
+    npm test